davidhodge931/ggblanket/README.md

 ![](man/figures/README-unnamed-chunk-10-1.png)<!-- -->

-9.  provides access to all of the relevant geom arg’s through the dots argument
+9.  {ggblanket} provides access to all of the relevant geom arg’s through the dots argument.

 ``` r
 penguins %>%